Stacey Putka: Breaking through the fear and misunderstanding surrounding incarceration

 What gave you the courage to co-found such an ambitious nonprofit?

 Honestly, it started out of necessity.
-I was working for an organization providing in-prison programming in Colorado, and a few months in, the organization went out of business.
-But there were still over a hundred men waiting for class each week—with no one to deliver it.
-So, a few of us came together and said, we can’t stop now.
+I was working for an organization that provided in-prison programming in Colorado and a few months in, it went out of business.
+But there were still over 100 men counting on class each week—with no one to deliver it.
+So a few of us came together and said, We can’t stop now.

 I didn’t have experience starting a nonprofit or running a business—I was a social worker and therapist by trade—but we had a great team of co-founders with complementary skills and a shared belief that this could work.
 We didn’t miss a single week of programming, and that commitment built the foundation for what Breakthrough is today.
 Because of that experience, Jason Hogan, who was one of the men in that original group, now leads our programs and services team.
 He says he shows up for others now because we showed up for him back then.

 Where did your early funding come from, and how have you been able to scale from one facility to six?
-What role has Colorado’s state government played?
+What role has Colorado’s state government played in that growth?

 What makes Breakthrough’s approach different?